-• USB functionality - All devices use an identical USB controller; thus, testing on one device is sufficient to demonstrate equivalent behavior on other devices.
+- USB functionality All devices use an identical USB controller; thus, testing on one device is sufficient to demonstrate equivalent behavior on other devices. - Number of heads The number of display boards the TOE has does not affect the ability of the TOE to display a video feed or allow/reject video sub-protocols on any given video interface.
+Video filtration testing on a TOE model with two heads is sufficient to assert that authorized sub-protocols will be allowed and unauthorized sub-protocols will be rejected on a TOE model with one head.

-- Number of heads The number of display boards the TOE has does not affect the ability of the TOE to display a video feed or allow/reject video sub-protocols on any given video interface.
-Video testing on a TOE model with four heads and a TOE model with one head is sufficient to assert that video functionality will function as intended on a TOE model with two heads. - Number of ports The number of computer ports the TOE has does not affect its ability to allow/reject authorized peripherals or to enforce isolation between different channels, with the exception of audio.
-Due to the sensitivity of the physical nature of audio communications and the difficulty in ensuring isolation between data channels, no equivalency argument was applied to analog audio interface isolation. - Video protocols Successful testing for one video protocol does not imply successful results for another protocol.
-Each protocol must be tested fully on an individual basis.
-This also includes functionality that may be unique to a particular model, such as Preview Screen functionality. - USB device types The TOE's USB fixed device filtration is implemented based on the enumerated device class.
-Arbitrary representative devices of HID and CAC classes were chosen; testing did not include an exhaustive sample of every type of peripheral that enumerates as one of those types.
-In particular, CAC testing only included a card reader and not a biometric reader.
+- Number of ports The number of computer ports the TOE has does not affect its ability to allow/reject authorized peripherals or to enforce isolation between different channels, with the exception of audio.
+Due to the sensitivity of the physical nature of audio communications and the difficulty in ensuring isolation between data channels, no equivalency argument was applied to analog audio interface isolation. - USB device types The TOE's USB fixed device filtration is implemented based on the enumerated device class.
+Arbitrary representative devices of HID class were chosen; testing did not include an exhaustive sample of every type of peripheral that enumerates as that type.

-7.7.1 ATE_IND.1 Evaluation Activity
+6.7.1 ATE_IND.1 Evaluation Activity